-The Rhapsody Project’s paid interns are funded by generous donors and grants.
+The Rhapsody Project’s paid interns are funded by generous donors, grants, and our partnership with NW Folklife.
 They are deeply embedded in the development of our organization—especially as we pivot from the pandemic to the new world.
 In addition to conducting independent projects exploring personal and cultural heritage, our interns run tRp’s social media accounts and learning bankable skills as they prepare to join the cultural workforce.

 tRp intern '22

 Moonyeka (they/them/Angel) is a nonbinary Filipinx femme shapeshifter, teaching artist, curator, scholar, and interdisciplinary artist, specializing in movement-based storytelling.

 Moonyeka recently joined The Rhapsody Project team as one of the Storytelling Strategists interns.
 They are one of Velocity Dance Center’s 2022 Creative Residents, currently creating CENSORED, a research process centering QT + POC showgirl histories, performance intelligences, systems, and technologies of artist working girls.

 Moonyeka’s dance and movement foundations include freestyle forms such as Popping, Tutting, Animation, while also being informed by modern dance, improvisational methods,and sensual movement practices imbued with QT Filipinx greatness.

 Pre covid-19 Moonyeka directed WHAT’S POPPIN’ LADIEZ?!, LIL BROWN GIRLS CLUB (a movement based mentorship program for young g*rls of color), and organized (e)merge: a movement based healing intensive for dance communities and beyond in September 2019.